openfaas/docs/docs/architecture/production.md

 ### Configure NetworkPolicy

 You may want to configure NetworkPolicy to restrict communication between the openfaas Functions namespace and the core components of OpenFaaS.

+This is to prevent unauthorized or unintended access to the core components of OpenFaaS (the control plane) by functions deployed by your users.

-This is dependent on using a network driver which supports NetworkPolicy such as Weavenet.
+This is dependent on using a network driver which supports NetworkPolicy such as [Weave Net](https://kubernetes.io/docs/tasks/administer-cluster/network-policy-provider/weave-network-policy/) or [Calico](https://projectcalico.docs.tigera.io/security/calico-network-policy).

 See also: [an example from OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud/tree/master/yaml/network-policy)

 ## NATS Streaming (asynchronous invocations)

 If you are using the asynchronous invocations available in OpenFaaS then you may want to ensure high-availability or persistence for NATS Streaming.
-The default configuration uses in-memory storage.
-Options include clustering NATS and MySQL.
+The default configuration uses in-memory storage which means if the NATS Pod crashes or is relocated to another node, you may lose messages.

+The easiest way to make NATS durable for production is to turn it off in the OpenFaaS chart, and to install it separately using the NATS Operator or helm chart using a Persistent Volume or SQL as a backend.

 > See also: [NATS documentation](https://nats-io.github.io/docs/)